A Yosemite Flora

 Aerial view of the Pan-American Exposition in Buffalo NY

+Poem Delivered at the Dedication of the Pan-American Exposition is a slim booklet, 16 pages and 8 x 5.5″ in size, printed on deckle-edge paper.
 The cover and title page feature a tomoye design, though the tomoye has no connection with the poem or the Exposition.
-The tomoye had only recently been chosen as a sort of “logo” by Elder & Shepard, and they were clearly trying hard to establish their brand.
+The tomoye had only recently been chosen as a logo by Elder & Shepard, and they were clearly trying to establish their brand.

-Rogers died in Santa Barbara in 1912 from complications of an appendicitis operation.
+Rogers died in Santa Barbara in 1912 from complications of an appendicitis operation, just 50 years old.

 Title page of "Poem Delivered..."